Piano Faculty

 ANNA JUDKINS

 Anna Judkins is a native of Decatur, Alabama and studied both piano and organ through her formative years.
 She studied organ with Suzanne Purtee and piano with Kay Grubbs and Francis Schwemmer.
-At Brigham Young University, she took piano lessons with Robin Hancock, piano pedagogy with Irene Peery-Fox, and keyboard skills with Scott Holden.
+At Brigham Young University (BYU), she took piano lessons with Robin Hancock, piano pedagogy with Irene Peery-Fox, and keyboard skills with Scott Holden.
 She studied organ with Douglas Bush and Don Cook.
 In 2015, she received her bachelor’s degree in organ performance.

 Anna has performed concerts throughout Utah, Montana, and Calgary, Canada.
-She was invited to perform at the Washington DC National Cathedral in 2020.
+She was invited to perform at the Washington D.C.
+National Cathedral in 2020.
 She received third prize in the Utah American Guild of Organists Young Artists Competition.
 She has been the collaborative pianist and organist for multiple groups and soloists.
 Notably, she played with the Utah Baroque Ensemble, The Great Falls Symphony Orchestra Choir, and with Emmett O’Hanlon at the Irish Festival in Painesville, Ohio.

 MARINA KERZE